Bernie Wolfe (ice hockey)

 Bernard Ronald Wolfe (born December 18, 1951) is a Canadian businessman and former professional ice hockey player.
-Wolfe played 120 games over four seasons in the National Hockey League.
+Wolfe played 119 games over four seasons in the National Hockey League with the Washington Capitals from 1975 to 1979.

 Early life

 Wolfe was born in Montreal, Quebec, Canada, and is Jewish.
-His mother, Fay Wolfe, observed upon his becoming a NHL hockey player: "Of course I would have preferred him to be a doctor, or some kind of professional man.
+His mother, Fay Wolfe, observed upon his becoming an NHL hockey player: "Of course I would have preferred him to be a doctor, or some kind of professional man.
 But if Bernie is happy, then we're happy."
 His father, Mickey, had played goaltender for the Canadian Army team.

-He attended, majored in financial management, and played hockey at Sir George Williams University in Montreal, where he was named the school's top male athlete.
+Wolfe attended, majored in financial management, and played hockey at Sir George Williams University in Montreal, where he was named the school's top male athlete.
 Playing for Sir George Williams, he was a Quebec University Athletic Association First Team All-Star goaltender in 1972 and 1974, and a CIAU First Team All-Star in 1974.
+He backstopped Sir George Williams to the 1974 Canadian CIAU University Cup championship game, losing to the Waterloo Warriors; Wolfe won the Major W.J.
+"Danny" McLeod Award, as Most Valuable Player of the national championship tournament.

 Later, while he was playing in the NHL, he took courses at George Washington University.

 Biography

 Signed as a free agent in 1975 by the Washington Capitals, Wolfe played for four seasons before retiring in November 1979 at age 27.
-Playing in 40 games for the Capitals during the 1975-76 season, he set club records for seasonal goals against average (4.16) and consecutive scoreless minutes (80:43).
+Playing in 40 games for the Capitals during the 1975–76 season, the second season in the franchise's existence, he set club records for seasonal goals against average (GAA) at 4.16, and consecutive scoreless minutes at 80:43; while these figures are not impressive, they were a major improvement from results during the Capitals' first season, when they recorded the worst single season record in the history of the NHL, including an all-time worst 446 goals against, with a fourth-all-time worst 5.58 team GAA.
 He showed flashes of brilliance and was a solid performer on a team that struggled in those early years.
-A former all-Canadian goalie in college, Wolfe was cool under pressure with a poor team in hockey's most difficult position.
 He retired with one year remaining on his guaranteed contract, saying he "just didn't enjoy it anymore".
-In 120 games, his record was 20-61-21, with 424 goals against, a 4.17 goals against average, and one shutout.
+In 119 games, his record was 20-61-21, with 424 goals against, a 4.17 goals against average, and one shutout.

 Wolfe retired from professional hockey in 1979 and began a financial planning practice.
 He earned his Certified Financial Planner designation in 1981.
-Bernard R. Wolfe & Associates Inc., which in 2014 managed $14 billion in assets, was recognized in 2009 and 2010 by Washingtonian Magazine as one of the Washington, D.C. area's top financial planning firms as voted by its peers.
+Bernard R. Wolfe & Associates Inc., which in 2014 managed $14 billion in assets.